Involuntary Circumcision: the Legal Issues

-R. S. VAN HOWE, J. S. SVOBODA*, J. G. DWYER and C.P.PRICE
+R. S. VAN HOWE, J. S. SVOBODA*, J. G. DWYER† and C.P.PRICE

-Medical College of Wisconsin, Department of Paediatrics, Marshfield Clinic -- Lakeland Center, Minocqua, WI, *Attorneys for the Rights of the Child and University of Wyoming, USA
+Medical College of Wisconsin, Department of Paediatrics, External link Marshfield Clinic – Lakeland Center, Minocqua, WI,

 Introduction

-Circumcision is the amputation of the prepuce from the rest of the penis, resulting in permanent alteration of the anatomy histology and function of the penis [1,2].
-Recently, legal scholars have challenged the legality of neonatal circumcision [3-7] and argued that it constitutes child abuse [8,9].
-While this conjecture may seem outlandish to American physicians, who tend to a population in which 70-90% of the males are circumcised neonatally, such claims have a strong foundation in legal precedent and medico-ethical standards that aim to protect the bodily integrity of persons.
+Circumcision is the amputation of the prepuce from the rest of the penis, resulting in permanent alteration of the anatomy histology and function of the penis1,2.
+Recently, legal scholars have challenged the legality of neonatal circumcision3,7 and argued that it constitutes child abuse8,9.
+While this conjecture may seem outlandish to American physicians, who tend to a population in which 70-90% of the males are circumcised neonatally, such claims have a strong foundation in legal precedent and medico-ethical standards that aim to protect the bodily integrity ofpersons.

 Bodily integrity and informed consent

 In an effort to protect the rights of children, the American Academy of Pediatrics Committee on Bioethics developed a policy about informed consent in cases involving children.
 Informed parental permission can substitute for consent from the child only for medical interventions in situations of clear and immediate medical necessity, such as an immediate threat to the child from disease, trauma, or deformity.
-For non-essential treatments, which can be deferred without substantial risk, the physician and family should wait until the child's consent can be obtained [18].
+For non-essential treatments, which can be deferred without substantial risk, the physician and family should wait until the child's consent can be obtained18.
 Such a principle should apply even more strongly in the case of circumcision, which carries significant potential for causing serious harm.
 The committee emphasized the duty of the physician to protect the patient (the child) from parental desires that might be detrimental to the child.

 United States case law